asraparadise/asraparadise.github.io/privacy.md

 Examples of Cookies we use:

-- **Session Cookies.** We use Session Cookies to keep you logged in to Discord on our site.
-We also use Google Analytics, which uses cookies for general statistical data to help us learn and grow about how to make a better user experience.
+- **Session Cookies.** We use Google Analytics, which uses cookies for general statistical data to help us learn and grow about how to make a better user experience.

 ## Use of Data
 Asra Paradise uses the collected data for various purposes: